Iris, The Happy Professor

-Iris, The Happy Professor (also known as Iris and Professor Iris and in French as Iris, le gentil professeur or Professeur Iris) is a Canadian-produced television show that run for 156 episodes from 1992 to 1994, created by former Belgian-born comic book artist Henri Desclez and revolving around Professor Iris, a purple ibis who teaches a class of three students: Piano, Skeleton, and Plant.
+Iris, The Happy Professor (also known as Iris and Professor Iris and in French as Iris, le gentil professeur or Professeur Iris) is a Spanish-Canadian-French-produced television show created by former Belgian-born comic book artist Henri Desclez, that aired from 1992 to 1994.
+It revolves around Professor Iris, a purple ibis who teaches a class of three students: Piano, Skeleton, and Plant.
 The Professor teaches a variety of subjects to his students and always wears a bowtie based on the topic of the lesson in each episode.
+156 episodes were produced over six seasons.

+French-language dub

-A French-language version was made by Montreal's Cinélume Film et Vidéo (under the supervision of Vincent Davy for the first two seasons, uncredited on the first and credited on the second; then Christine Boivineau for the remaining episodes, with Joey Galimi for song adaptation).
+A French-language version was made by Montreal's Cinélume Film et Vidéo.
+This version was made under the supervision of Vincent Davy for the first two seasons (uncredited on the first and credited on the second), and then of Christine Boivineau for the remaining episodes; Joey Galimi adapted the songs of the series to French.